 Stem cuttings – Fill a small pot with free draining potting mix and make several holes in the mix with a thin stick.
 Cut healthy pieces of stem about 10-15 cm long just below the junction of a leaf.
 Remove the lower 5-10cm leaves and place each cutting into one of the holes.
 Water with eco-seaweed and place in a warm, sheltered position away from direct sunlight.
 Keep moist and apply regular applications of eco-seaweed every 2 weeks.
 Stem cuttings can be taken any time of the year when the begonia is actively growing.

 Begonias are often trouble free but there are a few problems watch out for:

 - Aphids – new growth may occasionally attract these sap sucking pests.
-Spray with eco-oil or eco-neem for easy control.
+Spray with OCP eco-oil or OCP eco-neem for easy control.

 - Snails – young seedlings are most vulnerable so keep an eye out for damage especially after rain.
-Pick them off by hand or try sprinkling some diatomaceous earth around the base of the plants.
+Sprinkle OCP eco-shield pellets around the base of the plants if required.

-- Powdery mildew – this fungal disease is incredibly common on begonias.
+- Powdery mildew – this fungal disease is incredibly common on begonias and can be controlled with organic fungicides.
 To reduce repeat infections increase air circulation around the plant and avoid wetting leaves when watering.
-Regular applications of eco-seaweed and eco-aminogro will also build strong healthy plants with more disease resistance.
+Regular applications of OCP eco-seaweed and OCP eco-aminogro will also build strong healthy plants with more disease resistance.

 - Rot – Tuberous and rhizomatous begonias are particularly susceptible to over watering resulting in them rotting away.
 Allow the top centimetre of the potting mix to dry out before watering again.
 If unsure err on the side of less water rather than more.